oasis-tcs/openc2-jadn/jadn-v1.1.md

 * CoreType MUST be a JADN core type
 * FieldID and FieldName values MUST be unique within a type definition.
 * If CoreType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
-* If CoreType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
+* If CoreType is Enumerated, Choice, or Map, FieldID MAY be any integer.
 * FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined type.
 * If FieldType is a model-defined type, FieldOptions MUST NOT contain any TypeOption.
-* ItemValue MAY be any string or MAY be constrained to hold a valid FieldName.
-* If the [Derived Enumerations](#333-derived-enumerations) or [Pointers](#335-pointers) extensions are present in type options, the Fields array MUST be empty.
+* If the [Derived Enumerations](#333-derived-enumerations) or [Pointers](#335-pointers) extensions are present in TypeOptions, the Fields array MUST be empty.
-* The default value of TypeOptions, Fields, and FieldOptions is the empty Array.
+* The default value of TypeOptions, Fields and FieldOptions is the empty Array.
-  The default value of TypeDescription and FieldDescription is the empty String.
+The default value of TypeDescription, ItemDescription and FieldDescription is the empty String.
-  When serializing, default values MAY be included or omitted in the serialized document.
-  When deserializing, default values MUST be available from the API instance if not present in the document.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).